reduxjs/reselect/README.md

 `defaultMemoize` memoizes the function passed in the func parameter.
 It is the memoize function used by `createSelector` and is designed to work with immutable data.

 `defaultMemoize` has a cache size of 1.
-This means it always recalculates when an argument changes, as it only stores the result for preceding value of the argument.
+This means it always recalculates when the value of an argument changes.

 `defaultMemoize` determines if an argument has changed by calling the `equalityCheck` function.
-The `equalityCheck` function is configurable.
-By default it checks for changes using reference equality:
+The default `equalityCheck` checks for changes using reference equality:

 ```js
 function defaultEqualityCheck(currentVal, previousVal) {